Install the Classic Windows 7 Games such as Solitaire and Minesweeper on Windows 10 & 11

 Finding the games in your Start Menu

-Then you can simply click on the game you wish to play, and it will be loaded and you can enjoy your new classic Windows 7 games on your modern computer!
+Then you can simply click on the specific game you wish to play.
+The application will be loaded instantly without any annoying splash screens.
+You can now finally enjoy your new classic Windows 7 games right on your modern computer hardware.

 Classic Windows 7 Solitaire